Learn how to quickly bulk load members into a Microsoft Team with these four steps.

 2. Identify Your Groups

 In the new window that appears, you have the power to add members individually or add them in bulk if most of the users you would like to add are already in a distribution list or O365 group.
-(Your IT department should be able to help you get the proper name if you don’t already know it.
-Please reach out to them before frustrating yourself — and risk grabbing the wrong group — by playing the guessing game.)
+Your IT department should be able to help you get the proper name of the list if you don’t already know it.
+Please reach out to them before frustrating yourself — and risk grabbing the wrong group — by playing the guessing game.

 3. Let Microsoft Teams Work Its Magic

 As you start typing the name of your group, Teams will automatically begin populating options for you to choose from.
-Once you locate your group, select it; the “Add” button will become active.
-Click on the add button, and you’ve done it — you have just added multiple people, in bulk, to your team in Microsoft Teams.
+Once you locate your group, select it.
+The “Add” button will become active.
+Click on the add button, and you’ve done it — you added multiple people, in bulk, to your team in Microsoft Teams.
 Pretty simple, right?

 4. Fine-Tune

-Now you can review the new members and either weed out those who you do not want on the team or add others that were not part of the initial group you chose.
-Click on the ellipses by the team name again, but this time select “manage team.”
+Now, you can review the new members and either weed out those who you do not want on the team or add others who were not part of the initial group you chose.
+Click on the ellipses by the team name again, but this time select “Manage team.”
 The first tab on the left is a list of members.
 Scroll through this list to remove anyone you deem not part of the team.

-To add members who are not part of the team listing, click on the “add member” button in the top right of the “manage team” area, or you can click the ellipses next to the team name again and use the same method you used to add your group.
-This time, however, you will just type the names of individual members.
+To add members who are not part of the team listing, click on the “Add member” button in the top right of the “Manage team” area, or you can click the ellipses next to the team name again and use the same method you used to add your group.
+This time, however, you will type the names of individual members.

 Wrapping Up